 The CST said the most common type of incident was ‘verbal abuse randomly directed at visibly Jewish people in public’.

 Most of the incidents took place in the Greater London area – 379, a rise of 62 per cent – followed by Greater Manchester at 62, a 54 per cent decline on last year.

 Nearly a quarter (24 per cent) took place on social media, with 133 incidents – up from 89 in the first half of 2015 – and saw targeted campaigns against Jewish or other individuals.

 The CST notes the absence of a ‘trigger event’ such as conflict involving Israel and Palestine, which often correlate with anti-Semitism in Britain, but many incidents happened in April, May and June, when anti-Semitism in the Labour Party was often in the news.

 A report by Shami Chakrabarti requested by Jeremy Corbyn made recommendations on curbing all forms of prejudice, but was criticised for not addressing specific cases involving Ken Livingstone and Naz Shah – which prompted the inquiry – or concerns about Corbyn’s politics on the Middle East.

 Yesterday a report by Baroness Royall into anti-Semitism at the Oxford University Labour Club (OULC) was released in full by the Jewish Chronicle, after being withheld by Labour’s NEC, which released only an executive summary in May.

-The report said there was a ‘cultural problem’ within the OULC and anti-Semitic incidents had occurred which called for disciplinary action.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The report said there was a ‘cultural problem’ within the OULC and anti-Semitic incidents had occurred which called for disciplinary action.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.